Blog: Rolex's Other BrandsCopyright © David Boettcher 2006 - 2019 all rights reserved.

 One of the next brand names created by Wilsdorf was Marconi, after the inventor and wireless telegraphy pioneer.
 Marconi Lever was registered on 24 January 1911.
 This was followed by Unicorn Lever (registered 17 March 1919) and Unicorn Watch (registered 20 November 1923).

-The Marconi name was soon dropped in favour of Unicorn.
-One problem with the name Unicorn was that it could not be registered as a unique name, hence the registration of "Unicorn Lever" and "Unicorn Watch", but anyone could register another phrase using the word unicorn, as many had already done.
+The Marconi name was soon dropped in favour of "Unicorn".
+One problem with the name Unicorn was that because it was already in common usage it could not be registered as a unique name, hence the registration of "Unicorn Lever" and "Unicorn Watch".
+But anyone could register another phrase using an image or the word unicorn, as many had already done.

-The image here shows a RolCo branded watch movement.
+The image here shows a ROLCO branded watch movement.
 This movement was manufactured by Beguelin & Cie S.A. or BTCo., who also manufactured watches under names Damas and Tramelan Watch Co..
 This movement has been customised for Rolex by modifying the shapes of the bridges and cocks and putting the name ROLCO on the ratchet wheel.
 Beguelin also supplied the same movement to other companies including Ingersoll and these movements were made to look different so that it was not obvious that they were all from the same manufacturer.
 Apart from the shape of the bridges and cocks, all the other parts of these movements (bottom plate, train wheels, escapement, keyless work, etc.) were identical.
 You can see five different versions of this particular BTCo. movement on the movement identification page.

 There was never any secret that Marconi, Unicorn, etc. watches were made for the Rolex Watch Company, but they were not called Rolex watches and not (usually) branded "Rolex".
 The distinction he created was subtle, but Wilsdorf was a master salesman, perhaps the first modern marketing expert, and he was manipulating names and brands to alter the way things were perceived.
 Omega did the same thing with Tissot; In "Omega - A Journey through Time" Marco Richon explains that in 1935 an economic collapse in Brazil made it impossible for Omega to maintain sales at Omega's normal price points.
-Rather than cut prices just for Brazil, which would have inevitably affected Omega branded watches sold in other markets, the company withdrew Omega marketing and sales from the country and sold watches branded "Omega Watch Co. - Tissot" at the lower price points in Brazil.
+Rather than cut prices of Omega watches just for Brazil, which would have inevitably affected Omega branded watches sold in other markets, the company withdrew Omega marketing and sales from the country and sold watches branded "Omega Watch Co. - Tissot" at lower price points in Brazil.